 So what is supplemental disability insurance and how important is it?
 Losing 40 percent of your income — even for a year or two — can have a dramatic impact on your long-term financial goals.

-These two scenarios show the lasting impact of a two-year disability.
+These two scenarios are illustrative and show the lasting impact of a two-year disability.

 BRIANNA: YOUNG, SINGLE AND BUILDING A CAREER